Opportunities

 • Marie Curie Global Postdoctoral Fellowship: open to nationals or long-term residents of the EU Member States or Horizon Europe Associated Countries.
 Contact Prof. Ralph by September 15.

-• Mitacs Industrial Postdoc: better salary; easy to get if you have support from an industrial partner.
+• Mitacs Elevate Postdoc: better salary; easy to get if you have support from an industrial partner.
 Partners must have offices in Canada, but not necessarily Nova Scotia.
 Contact Prof. Ralph by October 25.

 • Killam Postdoctoral Fellowship: better salary; very competitive; open to Canadian and International Applicants.
 Contact Prof. Ralph by November 15.